“You’re a total idiot! No one in their right mind thinks that way.”

 - Assure we’re practicing both logic and emotion as we chart our lives.

-My promise to myself: to replace my wagging finger with grace and aim for creating a reaction chain of goodness.
+My promise to myself?
+To replace my wagging finger with grace and aim for creating a chain reaction of goodness.

 Image credit before quote added: Pixabay